-This is part 1 of our series in which we cover system integrator’s role in IoT, and how they can start to launch more and recurring IoT projects.
+This is Part I in Axonize’s series covering the system integrator’s role in IoT.
+We’ll explore how to launch more and recurring IoT projects.

 Gartner says IoT is moving from ‘what’ to ‘how’.
-We think that won’t happen without massive involvement from system integrators.
+Axonize believes that won’t happen without massive involvement from system integrators.

-So we have this complex solution with lots of moving parts and vendors.
-Historically, the only ones who could pull together a project like this have been the system integrators.
-They have experience putting together networking, IT or security projects using equipment from different vendors and making them all interoperate, and then training the users or monitoring and maintaining the application themselves.
+They have experience putting together networking, IT or security projects using equipment from different vendors.
+System operators can facilitate inter-operation and train the users monitoring and maintaining the application themselves.

 Serving all business units and systems